Mary Jennings and Michael Jennings’ garden

 Years on the Bringing Back the Natives Garden Tour: 2

-Showcase Feature This inviting local native plant garden was designed by Michael, and installed by Michael and his mom and dad, Mary and Jason.
+This inviting local native plant garden was designed by Michael, and installed by Michael and his mom and dad, Mary and Jason.
 Michael, who studied horticulture at Diablo Valley College under the legendary Stewart Winchester, collected and grew native seeds, cuttings, and rhizomes found while hiking near their house or on nearby Mt.
 Diablo.
 At the back of this deep lot flows Old Jonas Creek, formerly encased in ivy.
 Now this peaceful oak-bay woodland is accessed by mulched paths, and features a lush under-story of native shade loving plants, including honeysuckle, mugwort, snowberry, and ferns.
-Other Garden Attractions jennings-2
+Other Garden Attractions

 • In the sunny front garden, wide, gracefully curving garden beds containing five kinds of native grasses, and many other kinds of natives, wrap around a reduced lawn.